-- Use of probe sheaths that have been designed, validated and FDA-cleared for use as an ultrasound probe cover.
+- Use of probe sheaths that have been designed, validated, and FDA-cleared for use as an ultrasound probe cover.

-- When ultrasound gel must be utilized, use sterile, single-use packets, and remove from the site prior to puncture
+- When ultrasound gel must be utilized, use sterile, single-use packets, and remove it from the site prior to puncture

 - Cover the ultrasound system with a sterile drape15